Bristol LH: Principal bus operators

 The following lists only include vehicles ordered by the company named, however many took additional vehicles second-hand from other operators.
 The code following the chassis model 'type' column shows the number of seats.
 The prefix B represents a bus body, C a coach or DP a dual purpose vehicle.
 The suffix F shows a single front door, D shows dual front and centre doors.

 Alexander Midland

 Alexander Midland operated 41 LHs with Walter Alexander Y-type bodies and Perkins engines in Scotland.
 All but the last three were coaches.

 Bristol Omnibus

 Bristol Omnibus Company received six LH buses in 1971 with semi-automatic gearboxes.
 A further 110 (with manual gearboxes) were ordered for delivery between 1975 and 1980.
 A few more buses were acquired second hand including two LHSs from London Country.

 NB 351-356 were initially B44F but rebuilt with one less seat to allow a window to be inserted in the rear panel to improve the driver's view when reversing.

 Crosville

 Crosville operated services in Wales and north west England.
-They bought 16 Perkins-engined vehicles in 1969 and 40 Leyland with engines from 1975.
+They bought 16 Perkins-engined vehicles in 1969 and 40 with Leyland engines from 1975.